phonegap/blog/_posts/blog/2011/09/2011-09-08-announcing-phonegap-for-windows-phone-mango.md

 ## What You'll Need to Get Started

 So you want to get on it, enough talk?
-You will need Visual Studio 2010 with the "WP7 SDK" : http://create.msdn.com/en-us/home/getting_started installed (the free express version works fine )
+You will need Visual Studio 2010 with the "[WP7 SDK](http://create.msdn.com/en-us/home/getting_started)" installed (the free express version works fine)

 Detailed instructions will be posted shortly as a getting started guide on PhoneGap.com, in the meantime :